michaelneale/goose-fix-it-action/README.md

 Note due to github limitations, PRs opened by the default GITHUB_TOKEN won't trigger workflows (but you can use a personal access token if you do want it to do that, or have it trigger downstream workflows).

 If you want to customise how it opens a PR, you can set `create_pr: false`, and then use https://github.com/peter-evans/create-pull-request in your own workflow.
 This will let you set the token to trigger workflows and more.

+Check out https://github.com/square/goose for more ways to configure (it can also work with Anthropic etc)

 > [!WARNING]